Frequently asked questions

 We hear you.
-This is part of why Manchester Cares is being developed – to make it easy for young professionals with busy lives to feel part of the community by getting to know their older neighbours.
+This is part of why Manchester Cares exists – to make it easy for young professionals with busy lives to feel part of the community by getting to know their older neighbours.
 If you can spare an hour or two every week, great – Love Your Neighbour might be for you.
 Otherwise, if things are a bit more unpredictable, you'll be able to jump in and out of our Social Clubs whenever you can spare a few hours during an evening or weekend.

 What commitment do I need to make to volunteer?

-We won't ask that people turn up at the same place week after week.
+We don't ask that people turn up at the same place week after week.
 Rather, we'll build a pool of volunteers who together can be part of the community in a way that suits them.
 If you sign up for our Social Clubs you'll be able to come as often or infrequently as you like (although the more you put in, the more you get out).
 But we will ask that Love Your Neighbour volunteers visit their neighbours at least once a week (at a time that suits you both – we won't dictate that).

 What's best for me – Social Clubs or Love Your Neighbour?

-That'll depend on you.
+That depends on you.
 If you have limited time our programme of regular Social Clubs that you can drop in and out of might be best.
 That way, you can be flexible with your volunteering.
 But if you'd like to build a close one-to-one relationship with a neighbour, and have time to visit them once a week, Love Your Neighbour could be better for you.

 Do I have to live in Manchester?

 All our activities and most of our older neighbours will live in the city of Manchester.
 But we appreciate that Greater Manchester is a sprawling place – so if you live in Salford or Trafford but work in the city and want to hang out with older people near your office, that's totally fine.